Medically Reviewed byDr. Dhanushika Dilshani

 The Patient: Clara, a 42-year-old nurse, presented with severe stabbing heel pain during her first steps out of bed and after long shifts.

-The Mistake: Clara rolled her foot on ice and took daily anti-inflammatory pills, which constricted blood flow and dried out her plantar fascia.
+The Mistake: Clara rolled her foot on ice daily, which constricted blood flow and dried out her plantar fascia, causing her morning pain to worsen.

-The Solution: We replaced ice rolling with nightly warm Padabhyanga oil massage and initiated morning calf eccentric heel drops.
+The Solution: We replaced ice rolling with nightly warm Padabhyanga oil massage using Mahanarayan oil, combined with local warm baths and a Vata-pacifying lifestyle.

 The Outcome: Within six weeks, Clara reported complete resolution of morning heel pain and was able to work 12-hour shifts comfortably.